MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 1. **Discover:** Discover on-premises VMware VMs.

-   Azure Migrate supports discovery from multiple vCenter servers (serially), and can run discoveries in separate Azure Migrate projects.
+   Azure Migrate supports discovery from multiple vCenter servers (serially) and can run discoveries in separate Azure Migrate projects.

    Azure Migrate performs discovery via a VMware VM running the Azure Migrate Collector.
-The same collector can discover VMs on different vCenter servers, and send data to different projects.
+The same collector can discover VMs on different vCenter servers and send data to different projects.

 2. **Assess readiness:** Assess whether on-premises machines are suitable for running in Azure.
 An assessment includes:
    - **Size recommendations:** Get size recommendations for Azure VMs, based on the performance history of on-premises VMs.
    - **Estimated monthly costs:** Get estimated costs for running on-premises machines in Azure.

-3. **Identify dependencies:** Visualize dependencies of on-premises machines, to create optimal machine groups for assessment and migration.
+3. **Identify dependencies:** Visualize dependencies of on-premises machines to create optimal machine groups for assessment and migration.

 ![Diagram of how the Azure Migrate service works.](./media/contoso-migration-scale/azure-migrate.png)